Stephen Feber

 • £500,000 for the Museums and Resilient Leadership leadership development programme 2013-2020 with the Black Country Living Museum

 Securing funding in multi-stakeholder environments has been a specialism.
-Total capital or revenue project values are given above.

 2. Business Planning - Medium and Long Term